 If your swimming skills aren’t the best, take some swimming lessons at your local pool.
 And, even if you’re a decent swimmer, becoming an even better swimmer will only benefit you in the water.

 Focus in particular on the freestyle, as the kicking technique from that style is the one you’ll be using when snorkeling.

 “Improving your strength and endurance in the muscles engaged by the kick will help you snorkel more, and with less effort, leaving you free to enjoy the environment instead.”

-Being a strong swimmer will also allow you to ditch the swim vest that are often popular with snorkeling outfits.
+Being a strong swimmer will also allow you to ditch the swim vests that are often popular with snorkeling outfits.

 While a snorkeling vest helps you with flotation, it will also hinder your movements in the water.
-And make it harder, if not impossible, to do dives to check out a reef or fish.
+And make it harder, if not impossible, to dive down to check out a reef or fish.

 Good swimming skills will help keep you safe in the water.

 Swimming is one thing – Swimming with fins on is something else entirely.

 The extra drag and weight of the fins put an extra toll on the muscles, which is why you might experience cramping if you’re not used to swimming with fins.

 So take a pair of fins to the local pool, or your home waters, and do some laps with them on.